telerik/ajax-docs/controls/scheduler/usability/adding-appointments.md

 		![Daily Occurence](images/scheduler_dailyoccurrence.png)
 	* For weekly appointments, indicate the number of weeks between each repeat, and the days of the week on which the appointment occurs for each repeat:<br />
 		![Weekly Occurence](images/scheduler_weeklyoccurrence.png)
-	* For monthly appointments, specify which day of the month the appointment occurs, and the number of months between each recurrence:
+	* For monthly appointments, specify which day of the month the appointment occurs, and the number of months between each recurrence:<br />
 		![Monthly Recurrence](images/scheduler_monthlyrecurrence.png)
 	* For yearly appointments, specify the day and month of each year that the appointment occurs:
 		![Yearly Occurence](images/scheduler_yearlyoccurrence.png)